Relocating with Your Child After Divorce

 - 45 to 60 days is common in many jurisdictions

-- 90 days or more in states like Florida
+- 60 days in states like Florida

 - Some states require notice only when the move exceeds a certain distance, typically 50 to 150 miles